Quick links: What is Winutil | How to run it | Feature walkthrough | 2026 updates | Verdict

 • No installation - runs directly from PowerShell

-• Actively maintained - regular updates on GitHub
+• Actively maintained - 200+ contributors, regular updates on GitHub

 • Safer than random scripts - transparent, community-reviewed code